 Many people labor under the misconception that buttermilk is basically a buttery, high-fat milk.
 This couldn't be farther from the truth.
 Not only is there no butter, per se, in buttermilk, but it's actually lower in fat than sweet milk.
-The "butter" in buttermilk is not an allusion to its butteriness, but rather an explanation of where this versatile fermented beverage comes from.
+The "butter" in the word buttermilk is not a reference to its butteriness, but rather an explanation of where this versatile fermented beverage comes from.

 Origins of Buttermilk

 It is usually flecked with tiny spots of sweet, creamy butter that did not quite make it to the top to be skimmed.
-The liquid was left to ferment overnight, which converted the milk sugars into lactic acid.
-The lactic acid is what makes buttermilk so desirable for baking, and what gives it is tangy flavor.
+The liquid is left to ferment overnight, which converts the milk sugars into lactic acid.
+The lactic acid is what makes buttermilk so desirable for baking, and what gives it a tangy flavor.